hobbyquaker/dna-monitor/README.md

 ### Contributing

 Clone the repo, do `npm install` in the project root.
 Use `npm start` to start the application in debug mode.
-Depending on your installed Nodejs version it might be neccessary to rebuild the serialport module:
+Depending on your installed Nodejs version it might be necessary to rebuild the serialport module:
 `./node_modules/.bin/electron-rebuild serialport`